felipepenha/www-project-top-10-for-large-language-model-applications/initiatives/genai_red_team_handbook/sandbox_templates/README.md

 ## Contents

 *    **`llm_local/`**: A local sandbox environment that mocks an LLM API (compatible with OpenAI's interface) using a local model (via Ollama).
 This template is useful for testing client-side interactions, prompt injection vulnerabilities, and other security assessments without relying on external, paid APIs.
+Additionally, it allows developers to customize the underlying LLM and orchestrate sophisticated GenAI pipelines, incorporating features such as RAG and guardrail layers, as necessary.

 ## Usage